nbellinder/Nike_Sales_2024_Analysis/README.md

 •	**Online Product Offering Performance**: An analysis of premium products online sales percentages and Percentage of Revenue Online (PRO).

-The SQL queries used to inspect and clean the data for this analysis can be found here [(https://github.com/nbellinder/Nike_Sales_2024_Analysis/blob/main/Data%20Exploration)].
+The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/nbellinder/Nike_Sales_2024_Analysis/blob/main/Data%20Exploration).

-Targeted SQL queries regarding various business questions can be found here [(https://github.com/nbellinder/Nike_Sales_2024_Analysis/blob/main/Sales%20Analysis)].
+Targeted SQL queries regarding various business questions can be found [here](https://github.com/nbellinder/Nike_Sales_2024_Analysis/blob/main/Sales%20Analysis).

-An interactive Tableau dashboard used to report and explore sales trends can be found here [Link][(https://public.tableau.com/app/profile/nolan.bellinder/viz/Nike2024PremiumProductSalesAnalysis/SalesDataDash?publish=yes)].
+An interactive Tableau dashboard used to report and explore sales trends can be found [here](https://public.tableau.com/app/profile/nolan.bellinder/viz/Nike2024PremiumProductSalesAnalysis/SalesDataDash?publish=yes).

 ## Data Structure & Initial Checks